 TOM’s Farm Market grows all sorts of produce year round in their 80,000 square feet of greenhouses.
 There is everything from sweet corn, tomatoes, and peppers to asaparagus and strawberries at their stand northwest of Chicago.

 Tickets must be purchased online to guarantee admission.
-Admission is $8 on weekdays and $11 on weekends.
+Admission is $10.50 on weekdays and $12.50 on weekends.
+There is a $2 discount for seniors and kids under two are free.
 Tickets are not required to visit the store, bakery, or u-pick field.

 9. Royal Oak Farm Apple Orchard